zextras/tech-doc/source/_includes/_adminpanel/domains-ce.rst

    .. tab-item:: Security

       Options present here allow to manage the account security: OTP and policies for password and failed login.
-New OTP tokens can be created to allow the user to login by using a QR Code; a policy can set to force the user to select a secure password and the type of characters to be chosen.
+New application passwords and OTP tokens can be created to allow the user to login by using a QR Code; a policy can set to force the user to select a secure password and the type of characters to be chosen.
 The Failed login policy determines how the system behaves when a user fails too many consecutive logins.

    .. tab-item:: Delegates